AdobeDocs/media-analytics.en/help/reporting/metrics/buffer-events.md

 ## How this metric is calculated

-The media backend increments the count every time the player enters a `buffer` state.
+The media backend increments the count every time the player enters a [buffer start](/help/implementation/events/playback/buffer-start.md) state.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |